Work in progress.

 ----------------------------------------

-This miniature was purchased from California in America, and appears to be 1820-40 American in style, and by the metal bezel casework, and is in a typical, period, ebonised rectangular frame..
+This next miniature was purchased from California in America, and appears to be 1820-40 American in style, and by the metal bezel casework, being is in a typical, period, ebonised rectangular frame..
 It has been listed under British, but does not seem to fit the usual style of British 19C miniatures, where the backgrounds were generally lighter, and tend to lack the rectangular ormolu bezel; so prevalent in American miniatures. ds 1535

 The sitter has a kindly facial appearance, and Anson Dickinson seems a possible artist, However, there is an advertisement on the rear from London, which may be later packing.
 There are also reflections which confuse the detail.
 The packing has a date at the top of 1828, which has been hand altered to 1829.
 Such a date would fit with Anson Dickinson (1779-1952)..